chr1sbest/closebus/README.md

 **Better Data**

 I've made most of my design decisions on gut instinct.
 Ideally, I'd like to employ a simple A/B testing framework for the frontend to collect usage data.
-It would also be beneficial for me to build tools to measure processes on the backend to optimize accordingly.
+It would also be beneficial for me to build tools to measure processes on the backend and optimize accordingly.

 Final Thoughts
 =========